tencent cloud

 </dependencies>

-1. Create a new Java Class in the src/main/java/com/example directory.
-Enter the Class name, using WordCount here, and add the sample code to the Class as follows:
+1. Create a new Java class named `WordCount` in the `src/main/java/com/example` directory and add the following sample code to the class:

 package com.example;